Tips for flying with a baby

 Take a look at your baby’s schedule and see if you can plan your trip for your baby’s sleepiest time.
-That might mean taking the red eye in the wee small hours of the morning but the payoff will be flying with a baby who – with any luck – will nap most of the trip.
+That might mean taking the red-eye in the wee small hours of the morning but the payoff will be flying with a baby who – with any luck – will nap most of the trip.
 Especially when you become parent and your budget is not that high you will definitely appreciate when some super cheap error fare flight occurs from your homeland.

 Try to avoid layovers unless you need to give a bigger sibling some time to get up and move.
-It’s hard on you (unpacking, unhooking, etc.) and it’s hard on baby.
+It’s hard on you (unpacking, unhooking, etc.) and it’s hard on the baby.
 Short layovers and infants do not mix – make sure you have time to get your stroller or carrier out of the gate check and on to your next gate.

 The Ears Have It

-Before we discuss ear pain on airplanes, let us first offer you the reassurance that a great many babies never show the slightest signs of discomfort.
+Before we discuss ear pain on aeroplanes, let us first offer you the reassurance that a great many babies never show the slightest signs of discomfort.
 Until you know that your own child (and you) will be spared, the thought of a baby screaming because of ear pain is easily and understandably one of the most dreaded aspects of air travel.
 And from firsthand experience, we can tell you it tends to be all the more disconcerting when that baby happens to be your own.

 Any of you who have flown before know that ears can be quite sensitive to changes in pressure.
-Switching to pediatrician-mode for a moment, this is because the outer ear is separated from the middle ear by a thin membrane called the tympanic membrane, or ear drum.
+Switching to paediatrician-mode for a moment, this is because the outer ear is separated from the middle ear by a thin membrane called the tympanic membrane, or eardrum.
 Experiencing a difference in pressure across this membrane causes a sensation that as many as 1 in 3 passengers (children more so than adults) experience as temporary muffled hearing, discomfort, or even pain.
 Unfortunately, having a stuffy nose or a head cold can increase a child’s chances of ear problems.
 These are not only problems, check out what airlines wont tell you.

 For an adult, chewing gum or yawning is often all that is needed for the middle-ear pressure to equilibrate return to normal and make plugged-up ears “pop.”
-Perhaps part of the reason that babies tend to complain more about their ears than adults is because chewing gum is simply not an option and we have yet to meet an infant who can yawn on command.
+Perhaps part of the reason that babies tend to complain more about their ears than adults is that chewing gum is simply not an option and we have yet to meet an infant who can yawn on command.

-If your baby has a cold or ear infection, discuss with your pediatrician whether you should give him an infant pain reliever.
+If your baby has a cold or ear infection, discuss with your paediatrician whether you should give him an infant pain reliever.
 Unfortunately, decongestants have not been proven to help, and in fact are not recommended for use in infants.
 For children with significant ear discomfort associated with a cold and/or ear infection, it may simply be best, if possible, to postpone flying.
 If your travel plans are not flexible enough to cancel because of a cold, just be aware of your increased odds of dealing with ear pain when you do hop aboard.